swoo328/Discord_Bot/README.md

 ## [Tech Used](#tech)

 # Description <a name = "description"></a>
-As a user, I want to be able to view and check out the total spending in a game.
-The User is able to sort, record and find out how much they spend on a certain item in a game.
+As a user, I want to be able to view and check out my total spending in a game.
+The User is able to sort, record and find out how much the user spend on a certain item or items in a game.

 # Screenshot <a name = "screenshot"></a>
 ![](Assets/discordbot.PNG)